alirezabj/Part2-Exercise4/README.md

 Customer Boards a Bus:
 The ReaderDevice checks if the card has a valid ticket:

-If valid, no action is taken
-If invalid, the user selects a ticket type, and the system deducts the price if the balance is sufficient
+If valid, no action is taken.
+However, if invalid, the user selects a ticket type and the system deducts the price if the balance is sufficient

 Validity Check:
 The Ticket class makes sure tickets expire at the right time, keeping them valid only for the set duration